 Deployment profiles are managed in the Serverless Framework Dashboard.
 When you run

-serverless deploy, the CLI obtains the Safeguard policies, Secrets and the generated AWS Credentials.
+serverless deploy, the CLI obtains the Safeguard policies, Parameters, and the generated AWS Credentials.

 Create a new deployment profile by navigating to profiles in the Serverless Framework Dashboard and click add.